yujimizushima/yujimizushima.github.io/_pages/research.md

 **Working Papers**

 "Regulating Quasi-Legal Markets: Evidence from Pain Management Clinic Laws" (with David Powell, Rahi Abouk, and Cheryl Damberg).
-Revise and resubmit - _Journal of Public Economics_
+Revise and Resubmit - _Journal of Public Economics_

+"Recent Minimum Wage Policy and Its Impact on Birth Outcomes" (with Margaret Weden, David Powell, Kate Strully, and Allison Appleton).
+Revise and Resubmit - _Journal of Health Economics_

 "The Repeal of Noneconomic Damage Caps and Medical Malpractice Insurance Premiums" (with Hao Yu and Christopher Whaley).
-Revise and resubmit - _Health Economics_
+Accepted - _Health Economics_

 "Inference with Modern Difference-in-Differences Methods" (with David Powell)

-"Recent Minimum Wage Policy and Its Impact on Birth Outcomes" (with Margaret Weden, David Powell, Kate Strully, and Allison Appleton)

-**Research in Progress**

 "Examining Work Requirements for Public Health Insurance"

 **Publications**